Strappazzon/GRW-GHOST-Buster/.github/README.md

 * **Check for updates**
   * _Disabled by default_
-  * The program will check if the current version is up to date
+  * The program will connect to GitHub servers to check if the current version is up to date

 * **Remember window position**
   * _Disabled by default_